archhaskell/habs/README.md

     % git clone git://github.com/archhaskell/habs.git
     % cd habs

+Then sync the cabal index:

+    % cblrepo idxsync

 Then create all the PKGBUILDs for the packages:

     % cblrepo pkgbuild $(cblrepo build base|tail -n +2)